The estimated reading time for this post is 8 minutes

 Unless your mistakes when operating your business are flagrant or the corporation isn’t operating as an authentic business, entities can protect owners from any personal liability for debts of or acts done in the corporation’s name.

 Carefully structured, a U.S. corporation is a separate legal “person,” even small or “close” ones owned by an individual or a few people.
-However, it’s important to select the entity right type for you and your business, though.
+However, it’s important to select the entity right type for you and your business and maintain it carefully.
 Otherwise, you won’t get the most benefit from having one.

 Choosing, Registering and Operating an Entity